 7. Will we see fossils at these overlooks?

 No, you will not see any fossils at these overlooks.
 The best place to see a wide variety of fossils up close is at the Visitor Center.
 The Visitor Center has many different fossils on display as well as replicas for you to examine.

 8. When does the Monument close?

 Bell Rapids Road is a public road that leads to the Monument.
 Therefore it never closes.
 Visitor Center hours vary.

 9. What are they doing in the laboratory?

-Since this is a working research center the paleontologist and his crew are actively doing fossil science in the lab.
-We have one full-time NPS paleontologist and a fossil preparator on staff as well as many seasonal workers.
+Since this is a working research center the paleontologist and her crew are actively doing fossil science in the lab.
+We have one full-time NPS paleontologist and a vacant fossil preparator position on permanent staff as well as many seasonal workers and interns.